 The bathroom of today can be whatever you desire.
 With a range of styles, interior design and contemporary fashions, you can create the ultimate space for yourself.

 Here at Rockform, we understand how important your bathroom is; from the style to the functionality.
-We have a range of bathroom tiles, and bath basins and tubs tailored to your preference.
+We have a range of bathroom tiles, and basins in Lancaster and Preston tailored to your preference.
 Don’t hesitate to get in touch with the friendly team on 01995 643455, and we will be happy to answer any questions or queries.